zacklow28/tp/docs/UserGuide.md

 **A**: You can store the following information: name, phone, email, address, gender, height, weight, diet  (e.g., low sodium), meeting date, priority level, remarks and allergies (e.g., peanuts).

 **Q**:What happens when I delete a patient?
-**A**: All of their information (e.g. diet, priority, meeting date, medical notes etc.) will be permanently deleted from your VitaBook.
+**A**: All of their information (e.g. diet, priority, meeting date, medical notes etc.) will be deleted from your VitaBook.
+However, this can be recovered using the `undo` command.

 **Q**: Can I undo a mistaken command?
 **A**: Yes, you can!
 The `undo` command will undo the last command that changed the patient list.